Plea Options in Felony and Misdemeanor Cases

 No Contest – sometimes known as “nolo contendere.”

 The no-contest plea option is similar to a guilty plea in a criminal case because you are not challenging the charges against you.
 But at the same time, you are not admitting or denying guilt.
 The advantage of a no-contest plea is that a defendant does not have to admit guilt, and their no-contest plea cannot be used against them in a civil trial.
-Generally, the parties agree to the facts based upon the police report or other available evidence.
+Generally, the parties agree to the facts based on the police report or other available evidence.
 Even though a defendant does not admit to guilt with a No Contest Plea, it can be the best plea option in a criminal case.

 Cobb’s Plea and Killebrew Agreement